mateusz-buczek/first_blog/README.md

 # first_blog
 # General info
 My second choice for Django training was to biuld a simple blog app.
-I tried to work as much as possible with Django documentation, altough tutorial from djangogirls.com was very helpful in creating stable skeleton.
-Therefore I'm obliged to give credit and license this work under the Creative Commons Attribution-ShareAlike 4.0 International License.
 So far blog allows reading, adding and editing posts (deleting available from admin panel).
 Planned functionalities: deleting/removing posts, adding comments, managing comments.
 The visual aspect is quite barbaric, however it's supposed to work, not to be miss universe ;)